DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Methodology

 To enable diverse sampling of $\lambda$ during training, the magnitude of attack objectives for each batch of data $\boldsymbol{\lambda} = [\lambda_1, \lambda_2, ..., \lambda_b]$ is sampled by the distribution:

 where $\mathrm \delta$ denotes the Dirac distribution and $b$ denotes the batch size.
-The distribution is constructed by sampling minimal, maximal, and random hyper-parameters and is inspired by the sampling techniques in auto-ML training~\cite{yu2019universally}.
+The distribution is constructed by sampling minimal, maximal, and random hyperparameters and is inspired by the sampling techniques in AutoML training~\cite{yu2019universally}.
 To generate PAEs conditioned on $\lambda$, $\lambda$ is encoded into the latent representation $\mathbf Z$ in $\mathcal{G}$ by $\log$ embeddings and a $\mathrm{MLP}$ module modeling the non-linear transformation: